ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 Preconditions:

-* The L2 must have a defined Base Fee and Execution Fee.
+* The L2 must have a defined Execution Fee and Data Fee.
 * There must be documentation available for the current Priority Fee.
 * An L2 system must be up and running.
 * An L2 user is configured.